MsCrieky/HangMan/README.md

 ![Quit](images/Q_Choice.png)

+## Future Ideas

+- Clear screen in between guesses for a better look on screen

 ## Technologies Used

 - Python

 ## Frameworks, Libraries, Modules & Programs Used

 - Github
   - Deployment of the website and storing the files online.